actionml/harness/install.md

-# Installing Harness Rest Server from Source Code
+# Installing Harness Rest Server and Java SDK Examples

+This guide allows you to install the server and Java SDK examples as well as set them up for debugging with IntelliJ.
+Much of this is targeted at macOS (BSD based).

-This works for Harness but if you are using the Contextual Bandit Template you may have to install on Ubuntu 14.04, which requires several extra steps&mdash;[see this page](https://github.com/actionml/harness/blob/develop/rest-server/install_ubuntu_14.md)
+To install on Ubuntu 14.04, which requires several extra steps&mdash;[see this page](https://github.com/actionml/harness/blob/develop/rest-server/install_ubuntu_14.md)

 **Prerequisites**: